 The General Plan includes two complimentary policies requiring that new wineries, "...be designed to convey their permanence and attractiveness."
 (General Plan Agricultural Preservation and Land Use Policy AG/LU-10 and General Plan Community Character Policy CC-2).
-The winery, although not a new winery, is publicly visible, and has conveyed permanence and attractiveness for at least thirty years.
+The winery, to the extent that it will be publicly visible, conveys permanence and attractiveness and the proposed parking area will be incorporated into the existing landscaping.